Okay, I wish to announce the delayed start of the program today.

 Crackdown is aimed at protecting kids.

-Some researchers and treatment providers say that sex offenders are fighting it harder to maintain homes and jobs and establish stable lives for themselves.
+But some researchers and treatment providers say that sex offenders are finding it harder to maintain homes and jobs and establish stable lives for themselves.

-Come home tired, have a sense of well-being that comes from having a regular paycheck at a safe home, as opposed to having a sex offender who has a lot of free time on his hands that Richard Hamill, president of the New York State Alliance of Sex Offender Service Providers.
+I would rather have someone who's committed a sex offense be going to work every day, come home tired, have a sense of well-being that comes from having a regular paycheck and a safe home, as opposed to having a sex offender who has a lot of free time on his hands than Richard Hamill, president of the New York State Alliance of Sex Offender Service Providers.

 20% had to move from their home because a landlord found out.

-15% had to leave their neighbors complained, and uh because their neighbors complained, and 33% were threatened or harassed by uh by neighbors.
+15% had to leave their neighbors complained because their neighbors complained.

-One of the sex offenders said, I felt trapped, uh, living where I do.
+One of the sex offenders said, I felt trapped living where I do.

 Another one said, I welcome an early death.